 - 1. This form in order to be effective should be duly completed and deposited at the Registered Office of the Company at 1101, Crescenzo, G-Block, Opp.
-MCA Club, Bandra Kurla Complex, Bandra East, Mumbai 400 051, Maharashtra, not less than 48 hours before the commencement of the Meeting. - 2.
+MCA Club, Bandra Kurla Complex, Bandra (East), Mumbai 400 051, Maharashtra, not less than 48 hours before the commencement of the Meeting. - 2.
 Please affix revenue stamp before putting signature. - 3.
 Alterations, if any, made in the Form of Proxy should be initialed. - 4.
 In case of multiple proxies, the proxy later in time shall be accepted. - 5.
-Body Corporate would be required to deposit certified copies of Board/ Custodial Resolutions/Power of Attorney in original, as the case may be, authorizing the individuals named therein, to attend and vote at the meeting on its behalf.
+Proxy need not be the shareholder of the Company. - 6.
+Body Corporate and FPI/FII Equity Shareholder(s) would be required to deposit certified copies of Board/ Custodial Resolutions/Power of Attorney in original, as the case may be, authorizing the individuals named therein, to attend and vote at the meeting on its behalf.
 These documents must be deposited at the Registered Office of Company at 1101, Crescenzo, G-Block, Opp.
-MCA Club, Bandra Kurla Complex, Bandra East, Mumbai 400 051, Maharashtra at least 48 hours before the time of holding the meeting. - \\6.
+MCA Club, Bandra Kurla Complex, Bandra (East), Mumbai 400 051, Maharashtra at least 48 hours before the time of holding the meeting. - 7.
 This is only optional, please put a 'X' in the appropriate column against the resolutions indicated in the Box.
-If you leave the 'For' or 'Against' column blank against any or all the resolutions, your Proxy will be entitled to vote in the manner as he/she thinks appropriate.
+If you leave the 'For' or 'Against' column blank against any or all the resolutions, your Proxy will be entitled to vote in the manner as he/she thinks appropriate. - 8.
+In case of joint holders, the signature of any one holder will be sufficient, full name of all the joint holders should be stated.